stansz/sz_server_survival/README.md

 ---

+## 🤖 AI/Vibe Coded Project

+> **Note**: This project is primarily developed using AI-assisted coding tools for educational purposes.
+It serves as a demonstration of how modern agentic coding can help build applications.

 ## 🎯 Overview

 **Server Survival** is a modern Progressive Web App (PWA) tower defense game that teaches cloud architecture concepts through interactive 3D gameplay.